 To help you avoid some of the rookie mistakes a lot of new riders make, we’re going to walk you through the basics of motorcycle wear.
 You don’t necessarily need the most expensive, high-end gear out there.
-What you do need is to stay safe, however, so don’t skimp on protection and don’t think your regular jeans and a T shirt will be enough.
+However, you do need to stay safe, so don’t skimp on protection and don’t think your regular jeans and a T-shirt will be enough.

 So what do you have to wear when riding a motorcycle?
 Let’s take a look.